NVIDIA/TensorRT-LLM/docs/source/gpt_attention.md

 the `kv_quant_orig_scale` tensor.
 That tensor contains a single value (per tensor scaling).

+## Sliding Window Attention, Cyclic (Rolling Buffer) KV Cache

+TensorRT-LLM has a feature called `Cyclic KV Cache`, which treats the kv cache as a circular buffer.
+This means that it only stores the kv cache for the last N tokens, where N is determined by the `max_kv_cache_length` parameter in `GenerationSession.setup`.
+You can see examples of this in the `run.py` or `summarize.py` files.
+When the cache is full, new tokens’ kv cache will overwrite the "least recently used" caches.

+In the context phase, if the input length surpasses the `max_kv_cache_length`, `Sliding Window Attention` will be activated.
+This serves the same function as the `sliding window_size`.

+This feature helps to reduce the memory footprint of the kv cache when dealing with very long sequences.

+_Note that when using beam search, cyclic kv cache may not perform as well as full kv cache when the current step exceeds `max_kv_cache_length`.
+This issue will be addressed in future releases._

+_The experimental feature, which allows different `max_kv_cache_length` values for each layer, is also supported.
+To utilize this feature, simply provide an `int32 torch.Tensor` with a shape of `[num_layers]` to the `GenerationSession.setup`.
+This tensor will serve as the buffer for `max_kv_cache_length`, setting unique values for each layer.
+However, it’s important to note that the memory allocation for the kv cache still relies on the buffer’s maximum value._

 ## Beam-Search

 The GPT attention operator supports beam-search.
 In the context phase, a single